daavidrgz/gtheme-desktops/wip/README.md

 	yay -S betterdiscord-installer spicetify-cli
 	```

-	**Note:** Some of these programs may need some configuration in order to work properly with provided patterns.
+	**Note:** Some of these optional programs may need some configuration in order to work properly with provided patterns.

 ### Ubuntu